chathumal93/Remote-Sensing-for-Biomass-Estimation/README.md

 # Remote-Senting-for-Biomass-Estimation
-This repository includes biomass estimation workflows using remote sensing data and capacity building materials.
+This repository include work related to a case study on biomass estimation in Nepal and capacity building materials on Biomass Estimation using Remote Sensing data.

 # Content